-The result: a suboptimal test environment and acceptance environment that contains privacy risk.
+The test and acceptance environment dilemma

 Synthetic data by Syntho reproduces the same statistical characteristics of your original dataset, while warranting that no records from the original dataset are present and specific individuals cannot be traced back.
 Hence, one can set up a test environment and an acceptance environment that has the same statistical characteristics of the original production environment that does not contain records from it.
 Consequently, using synthetic data for your test environment and development environment has 3 benefits, as illustrated in figure 2: